jazzband/django-oauth-toolkit/docs/rest-framework/getting_started.rst

             'rest_framework.permissions.IsAuthenticated',
         )
     }

+`OAUTH2_PROVIDER` setting parameter sets the backend class that is used to parse OAuth2 requests.
+The `JSONOAuthLibCore` class extends the default OAuthLibCore to parse correctly `application/json` requests.

 `OAUTH2_PROVIDER.SCOPES` setting parameter contains the scopes that the application will be aware of, so we can use them for permission check.